Decidable By Construction: Design-Time Verification for Trustworthy AI: Conclusion

 This paper has shown that the properties governing AI model correctness, dimensional consistency, Clifford grade preservation, numeric representation adequacy, escape classification, and memory determinism, are not emergent properties that must be discovered empirically.
 They are algebraic properties expressible as constraints over $\mathbb{Z}^n$, where inference is decidable in polynomial time and the principal type is unique.
 The composition of DTS, PHG, and ADM closes the loop: dimensional annotations persist through every refinement stage, grade inference eliminates structurally zero computation before it is ever instantiated, and the training substrate preserves both invariants through weight updates via forward-mode coeffect analysis and exact posit accumulation.

 The Solomonoff connection places this observation on information-theoretic ground.
-Hindley--Milner unification over abelian groups computes the MAP hypothesis under a computable restriction of the universal prior.
-The framework is, in a precise sense, a tractable fragment of universal induction applied to the structural properties of AI models.
-This is not a claim about general intelligence; it is a claim about the specific class of properties that determine whether a model's outputs are physically meaningful, numerically stable, and memory-safe.
+Hindley--Milner unification over abelian groups computes the MAP hypothesis under a computable prior that relates to Solomonoff's universal prior through the MDL/Kolmogorov correspondence established by Li and Vitanyi.
+The framework performs MAP inference under this computable prior, restricted to the structural properties of AI models.
+The restriction is severe, and the resulting prior is not universal; the claim is narrow and specific, addressing the class of properties that determine whether a model's outputs are physically meaningful, numerically stable, and memory-safe.
+It is not a claim about general intelligence or about Solomonoff induction over arbitrary hypothesis spaces.

 The practical consequence is a different cost structure.
 Where post-hoc approaches pay per deployment, per layer, per inference request, design-time verification pays once, during elaboration, when the cost is negligible.
 The gap compounds with scale.
 For an organization managing hundreds of deployments across deep architectures serving millions of requests, the difference between $O(d \cdot l \cdot r)$ recurring cost and $O(1)$ amortized cost is not incremental; it is qualitative.